Sarah Kushner

 A spaceship puppet iterated across multiple workshop sessions.

-students designing a puppet show background
+students designing a puppet show background Grade 2 student paper basketball court set for a LeBron James puppet

 students presenting their puppet show